 We use Amazon a lot here, and for the most part it works beautifully.
 But on very rare occasion, an Amazon order will be marked as having been delivered even though the order has never been received by the person who ordered it.
 Here’s what to do if your order from Amazon hasn’t shown up even though Amazon has it marked as delivered.

-First, it’s important to understand that Amazon uses both UPS (United Parcel Service) and USPS (the United States Post Office) to deliver Amazon orders.
+First, it’s important to understand that Amazon uses UPS (United Parcel Service), USPS (the United States Post Office), and now, even Amazon’s own delivery service, to deliver Amazon orders.
 And each of these services provides Amazon with the tracking information for your packages.
-So when Amazon says that an order was delivered, they are relying on what the USPS and UPS tell them.
+So when Amazon says that an order was delivered, they are relying on what the USPS, UPS and their own Amazon delivery drivers tell them.
 (If instead you did receive the package, but it was damaged, read our article How to Report Damaged or Bad Packaging to Amazon).

 In a case like this, where your package has been marked as ‘delivered’, it’s not really useful to track the package, because, of course, the tracking says that the package was delivered.

 So, what should you do when your Amazon order goes missing?
 Here’s what to do.

 What to Do When Your Amazon Order Shows as Delivered but is Actually Missing